brandur/sorg/content/passages-drafts/002-japan.md

 domestic market flooded with Japanese versions that weren't just cheaper, but better in every way that mattered.
-America was feeling an existential insecurity similar to the one China elicits today.
+America was feeling an existential insecurity similar to the one China elicits in it today.

 Here's an excerpt from the book that's always stuck with
 me: